tinygo-org/tinygo-site/content/docs/guides/linux.md

 ---
 title: "Linux support"
 weight: 4
+description: |
+  How to use TinyGo to create normal Linux executables.
 ---

 TinyGo also lets you compile programs for Linux systems, both 32-bit and 64-bit, on both x86 and ARM architectures.